Week 15 — Interface and application programming

 Vendor pinout photo for the LCD flex and breakout

-Vendor photo: flex/breakout pin naming—useful for reconciling their STM32 labels with ESP32 GPIOs.
+Vendor photo: flex/breakout pin naming; I mapped their STM32 labels to ESP32 GPIOs from this sheet.

 Handwritten GPIO plan mapping SPI, reset, backlight, and touch I2C